ellington-project/ellington/README.md

     [ed#{"algs"#{}}#de]

 In order to persuade *Ellington* to write to an audio file, edit the 'comment' metadata tag of it to include the above data string, using your tag editor of choice.

-*Note: id3v2 supports multiple comments for each mp3 file.
-Ellington, unfortunately, can only see/write one comment per file.
-If you find that ellington does not write metadata for a particular mp3 file, try deleting all the comments and, using your tag editor of choice, add a single comment containing an Ellington default data string*
+Alternatively, *Ellington* can be made more aggressive, by passing the `--append` flag to the `write` command.
+This will append the ellington data to an existing comment even if it does not yet contain comment data.

 ## Debugging

 By default, *Ellington* is quite conservative in what it prints.
 In order to get it to log more, export the following environment variable as follows:

-    RUST_LOG=info
+    RUST_LOG=ellington,libellington

 ## Feature Targets

 **0.1.0**: (current master)
   - Audio file discovery through iTunes based libraries
+  - Audio file discovery through recursive directory enumeration
+  - Audio file discovery through `stdin`
   - Support for generic audio decoding using `ffmpeg`
-  - Support for generic tagging using `taglib`
+  - Support for mp3 tagging using `id3v2`
+  - Support for mp4 metadata parsing using `mp4info`
+  - Support for mp4 metadata writing using `mp4tags`
   - Naive BPM calculation algorithm acting on raw audio data
   - Draft json-based ellington-data format for ephemeral bpm information
-  - Audio file discovery through recursive directory enumeration
-  - Audio file discovery through `stdin`
+  - Comment appending (i.e. programmatically marking tracks as wanting to have bpm information written to them)

 **0.2.0**:
   - Stream output/input for libraries (i.e. writing a library to stdout, reading one from stdin - this should allow us to pipe libraries between ellington commands)
-  - Comment appending (i.e. programmatically marking tracks as wanting to have bpm information written to them)

-**0.2.1**:
-  - Comment "cleaning" for mp3 files (finding mp3 files with multiple comments, and merging/cleaning them.)

 **0.3.0**:
   - Integration of static `ffmpeg` libraries instead of system calls